flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

     The lower the speed, the slower doors will open due to smaller aerodynamic forces.
 Turning the handle too fast might cause the gears to hit the doors that have not yet fully opened.
 Always wait 3 to 5 seconds between handle turns.

 !!! warning "Before Using Gravity Extension"
     Have the plane correctly stabilized before using this procedure.
 Remember that gears are physically simulated, and are really heavy.
 Bank angle and/or load factor WILL have impacts on:

     - The extension time
     - Asymmetry
     - Ability to reach downlock position

 !!! warning "Gear lever when using gravity extension"
-    When gravity etension is used, you have to set gear lever to down position to avoid possible LGCIU faults.
+    When gravity extension is used, you have to set gear lever to down position to avoid possible LGCIU faults.

 ### Known Issues